-Our goal at the C.S.
-Mott Children’s Hospital Blood and Marrow Transplant (BMT) Program is to provide world class care for you and your family using a team approach.
+Our goal is to provide world class care for you and your family using a team-based approach.
 Patients and families are a vital part of this team.
-In fact, you are the MOST important team member, and we encourage you to take an active role in your treatment and the recovery of your health.
+In fact, you are the MOST important team members, and we encourage you to take an active role in your child's treatment and the recovery of their health.

-Over the course of the transplant, you will be cared for by a large number of staff members.
+Over the course of the transplant, your child will be cared for by a large number of staff members.
 At times this may seem overwhelming.
-Remember, we are all working to see you successfully through your transplant.
+Remember, we are all working to see your successfully through their transplant.

 Our team includes the following professionals:

-Physicians While undergoing your transplant, medical care is provided by a transplant physician.
-He or she sees you on a daily basis to examine you, answers any questions you may have and keeps you informed of your progress.
+- Physicians: While undergoing a transplant, medical care is provided by a transplant physician.
+He or she sees your child on a daily basis to examine them, answer any questions you may have and keep you informed of their progress.
 The transplant physicians alternate through who staffs the BMT unit every two weeks.
-This means you will receive care from other members of our team of physicians during your hospitalization and recovery period.
-Weekly meetings of the physicians and other team members keep everyone up-to-date on the status of every patient.
-Generally, outpatient appointments and follow up care after your stay at the hospital are performed by the physician who you met with for the initial BMT consult prior to your transplant.
+This means your child will receive care from other members of our team of physicians during their hospitalization and recovery period.
+Weekly meetings of the physicians and other team members keep everyone up to date on the status of every patient.
+Generally, outpatient appointments and follow up care after your child’s stay at the hospital are performed by the physician who you met with for the initial BMT consult prior to your child’s transplant.

-Clinical Nurse Coordinator Your nurse coordinator tracks your treatment prior to your transplant admission and plans the necessary testing and treatment you will need to get ready for transplant.
-The coordinator also will plan your donor’s schedule.
-This person is your primary contact as you work your way toward transplant.
+- Clinical Nurse Coordinator: The nurse coordinator tracks your child’s treatment prior to transplant admission and plans the necessary testing and treatment they will need to get ready for transplant.
+The coordinator also will plan the donor’s schedule.
+This person is your primary contact as your child works their way toward transplant.

-Transplant Unit Staff Nurses These nurses are educated in the care and special needs of transplant patients.
-Your inpatient staff nurses organize your care from the time you are admitted until you are discharged from the hospital.
-They will meet with you soon after admission to discuss the transplant process and what will be expected of you.
+- Transplant Unit Staff Nurses: These nurses are educated in the care and special needs of transplant patients.
+They organize your child’s care from the time you are admitted until you are discharged from the hospital.
+They will meet with you soon after admission to discuss the transplant process and what will be expected of you and your child.
 They also will be available to help you and your family with any physical or emotional problems as they arise.
-Once you are discharged, the outpatient clinic nurses will help develop your plan of care in the outpatient setting and will assist you and your caregiver through the recovery process.
+Once you are discharged, the outpatient clinic nurses will help develop your child’s plan of care in the outpatient setting and will assist you through the recovery process.

-Advanced Practice Nurses/Physician Assistants These caregivers have advanced training in transplant patient care and have day-to-day responsibility for your care while you are in the hospital or in the clinic.
+- Advanced Practice Nurses/Physician Assistants: These caregivers have advanced training in transplant patient care and have day-to-day responsibility for your child's care while you are in the hospital or in the clinic.
 They work in close collaboration with the attending physician in both the inpatient and outpatient setting.

-Social Worker A transplant social worker is available to you and your family to discuss needs and concerns you may have.
-The social worker assists you with transportation, housing and financial concerns, and helps you deal with the emotional aspects of the transplant procedure.
-If needed, the social worker also assists in explaining your needs to your school system or employer.
+- Social Worker: A transplant social worker is available to you and your family to discuss needs and concerns you may have.
+The social worker assists you with transportation, housing and financial concerns, and helps you and your child deal with the emotional aspects of the transplant procedure.
+If needed, the social worker also assists in explaining your child’s needs to their school system or employer

-Nutrition Specialist The transplant nutritionist meets with you to explain the special diet you will follow during your hospital stay.
-He or she also works with you in setting nutrition goals to prevent weight loss, follows your nutrition intake and offers suggestions on how to achieve your nutrition requirements.
-The nutritionist is available to you after you are discharged and during your recovery as your appetite returns to normal.
+- Nutrition Specialist: The transplant nutritionist meets with you to explain the special diet your child will follow during their hospital stay.
+He or she also works with your child in setting nutrition goals to prevent weight loss, follows their nutrition intake and offers suggestions on how to achieve their nutrition requirements.
+The nutritionist is available to you and your child after discharge and during recovery as your child’s appetite returns to normal.

-Clinical Pharmacist A clinical pharmacist participates in the planning of your chemotherapy and any other medication you receive as an outpatient or inpatient.
-He or she is available to answer questions you may have about any of the medications you receive.
+- Clinical Pharmacist: A clinical pharmacist participates in the planning of your child’s chemotherapy and any other medication they receive as an outpatient or inpatient.
+He or she is available to answer questions you may have about any of the medications your child receives.

-Physical Therapist If you are receiving an allogeneic transplant, after your admission a physical therapist will see and assist you with your activity program.
+- Physical Therapist: If your child is receiving an allogeneic transplant, after their admission a physical therapist will see and assist them with their activity program.